 So, if a high intake of red meat and processed foods contributes to the risk of colorectal cancer, what should be eaten to protect our bodies from this outcome?

-According to the ACS, a diet high in fruits, vegetables, and fibers could help to minimize the risk, and many existing studies seem to support this advice.
+According to the ACS, a diet high in fruits, vegetables, and fibers could help to

 A study from the Loma Linda University in California found that

 - vegan, or strictly no products of animal origin

 - lacto-ovo vegetarian, which includes dairy and eggs but no meat

 - pescovegetarian, which includes fish but no meat